fbpx

 There is ample street parking plus a number of parking lots located in close proximity to the park.

-Since 2016, Toronto International BuskerFest for Epilepsy has taken place in Woodbine Park in the Beach, 1695 Queen Street East (Coxwell Ave at Lakeshore Blvd & Eastern Ave).
+Since 2016, Toronto International BuskerFest for Epilepsy has taken place in Woodbine Park in the Beach, 1695 Queen Street East, Emdaabiimok Avenue (formerly Lower Coxwell) between Lakeshore Blvd & Eastern Ave.

 Getting Here By TTC